PART 1 - Program Description

 There are three steps in the application review process:

-1. The Neighborhood STAR Board will review, rate, and rank each proposal on its merit, and provide a list of recommended proposals in ranked order to the Mayor and City Council.
-The Neighborhood STAR Board may take into consideration comments from additional interested parties and groups as needed (for example, Planning and Economic Department staff or neighborhood groups) as part of the recommendation process.
-During this process, applicants may be asked to provide additional information to the STAR Board, and may be asked to consider a modification to their proposal.
+1. The Neighborhood STAR Board will review, rate, and rank each proposal on its merit, and provide a list of recommended proposals in ranked order to the Mayor and City Council The Neighborhood STAR Board may take into consideration comments from additional interested parties and groups as needed such as neighborhood organizations, PED staff, Planning Commission, CIB Committee and City Departments as appropriate.
+During this process, applicants may be asked to provide additional information to the STAR Board and may be asked to consider a modification to their proposal.
+As a part of their proposal, eligible applicants will be asked to attend an interview with the Neighborhood STAR board.
+All Neighborhood STAR Board meetings, including any interviews required as a part of this process, are open to the public.
+Unless specified on the agenda, no public comments are allowed at these meetings.

 2. The Mayor will review the recommendations of the Neighborhood STAR Board and forward his/her recommendations to the City Council.